Alamofire/Alamofire/Documentation/AdvancedUsage.md

 ```

 ### Creating Instances From `URLSession`s
 In addition to the `convenience` initializer mentioned previously, `Session`s can be initialized directly from `URLSession`s.
-However, there are several requirements to keep in mind, so using the convenience initializer is recommended.
+However, there are several requirements to keep in mind when using this initializer, so using the convenience initializer is recommended.
 These include:
 * Alamofire does not support `URLSession`s configured for background use.
 This will lead to a runtime error when the `Session` is initialized.
 * A `SessionDelegate` instance must be created and used as the `URLSession`’s `delegate`, as well as passed to the `Session` initializer.
 * A custom `OperationQueue` must be passed as the `URLSession`’s `delegateQueue`.
 This queue must be a serial queue, it must have a backing `DispatchQueue`, and that `DispatchQueue` must be passed to the `Session` as its `rootQueue`.